Skip to main content

 • Components - indicates the total number of components in the SBOM and how many of them are verified

-• Assessment/Issues - the only column with an interchangeable heading and related information.
-When Assessment is selected, it shows whether any issues with Compliance or Security were found, or if any Threats were detected.
-When Issues is selected, the column displays the total number of detected issues of high, medium or low severity
+• SAFE Assessment/Issues - the only column with an interchangeable heading and related information.
+When SAFE Assessment is selected, it shows whether any issues with Compliance or Security were found, or if any Threats were detected.
+When Issues is selected, the column displays the total number of detected issues of high, medium or low severity.
+This column also shows when the software package will be automatically removed from the File Stream

 • Approval - indicates if the software package was approved or rejected for use in your organization, if its approval was revoked, or if it's still awaiting approval